ayseakyol/calculator-refactor/README.md

 I prepared this project to better understand the seperation of concerns.
 In scripts file there are 3 different type of javascript file: listener.js, logic.js. and handler.js.

 ## Visual
-This is the main page of the project:
+This is the screenshot of the project:

 ![](https://raw.githubusercontent.com/ayseakyol/ayseakyol.github.io/master/screenshot/calc.png)